What Is Velma? Cognitive Support for Early Memory Loss

 • Daily or weekly check-in structure

-• Less structured cognitive protocol than a full program
+• Less structured cognitive programming

 • Varies by vendor on family alerts and clinical advisors